Community

 These are official:

 Unless listed here, anything else is an unofficial space.
 Creation of such spaces is discouraged by the project.
 Please do not create them.
-If there is enough demand, more official spaces may be created, but please seek approval first.

 Contributing